ErikStra/DE2_Project_Climate-Chamber-System/README.md

 ### 2. User Interface and communication with PC

 #### LCD Display
-The "UI" consists of 5 screens of which 4 are informational and 5th is for changing settings.
+The "UI" consists of 5 screens of which 4 are informational and the 5th is for changing settings.
 The system automatically loops trough the screens for convenient access to important information.
 Navigation is possible trough keys in serial port
   - b : switching screens
   - d : down
   - u : up
   - r : right
   - l : left
-in future, display will have dedicated keyboard to alow control without PC connected.
+in future, display will have dedicated keyboard to allow control without PC connected.

 ##### Screens
   1. : displays temp. of air, humidity of air and humidity of soil, time